Crissov/unicode-proposals/draft-proposals/hand-gestures.proposal.md

 ### Gesturing

 Many hand gestures have unambiguous and well known meaning among a single (sub-)culture, but may conflict across cultures and also with proper sign languages.
 Some of them have already been encoded, even ones that are considered obscene in many places (e.g. 🖕👌✌️🖖✊).
+There are more worthy of inclusion: *pistol*, *loser*

 ### Signing